-Issue Aspect Summary SS Use of first All the letters studied used the first person. ne person politeness Use of vocatives Very few vocatives were found, even in the informal letters.
-Use of distancing Distancing phrases, in particular 'I/we would like to' and phrases showed the writer's respect and deference to the receiver. y a This was found mostly in the model formal letters but also Intimacy in the model informal letters, which is unusual. ltin Use of formulaic Formulaic expressions of politeness were mostly frequently I expressions found being used to end informal letters.
+Issue Aspect Summary SS Use of first All the letters studied used the first person. ne person lite Use of vocatives Very few vocatives were found, even in the informal letters. bo Use of distancing Distancing phrases, in particular 'I/we would like to' pur phrases showed the writer's respect and deference to the receiver.
+S 8 This was found mostly in the model formal letters but also nac in the model informal letters, which is unusual.
+Intimacy and politeness Use of formulaic Formulaic expressions of politeness were mostly frequently II expressions found being used to end informal letters.